 When we talk about the compensable value of an estate, what we mean is the value of the estate minus the homestead property of the estate and certain personal property.
 Anything else goes toward the compensable value of the estate, against which an attorney can base their fees.

-Don’t Want to Pay Probate Attorney Fees?
+Don’t Want to Pay Florida Probate Attorney Fees?
 Start Estate Planning

 An estate plan considers all of your estate’s property and takes legal steps to protect it from probate.